-As their SEO guru, you need to provide them a report that shows how you’ve fared over time.
+As their SEO guru, you need to provide them an SEO report that shows how you’ve fared over time.
 If you’re tasked with ranking “XYZ Company” in January, you’re going to show your client how you’ve improved since February.

 This may be one of those things where clients give you push back and think that they know more about why their business has seen growth than you do.
-But if you can show them through your projects what it is that you have done to increase their page ranking then this should suffice in satisfying their concerns.
+But if you can show them through your specific SEO reports what it is that you have done to increase their page ranking then this should suffice in satisfying their concerns.

-Since you know better on some related keywords that can be easier to rank or better for your client.
+These insights can help you better in choosing and deciding which keywords to optimize for your client.
 If you can show them these facts and show them their increased performance among the selected keywords which are going to impact their bottom line, you are going to have a far easier time keeping their work.

 Google remains the predominant search engine on the Internet.
-They have many tools which in-house services can use to show cause and effect.
-One easy to understand tool for your clients may be a goal report through Google Analytics.
+They have many SEO reporting tools which in-house services can use to show cause and effect.
+One easy to understand SEO checker tool for your clients may be a goal report through Google Analytics.

 This will help you not only set up goals but also track their progress.
 By getting your clients to look to something they are familiar with like Google, this will further solidify your place in their mid-range marketing efforts.